zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

 8. **Open** the Cloud Analytics **URL** associated with your instance (we created this earlier) by using the dots menu button on the right-hand side of your instance information and selecting **Analytics Home Page**.

-   > Make sure your Oracle Analytics Cloud instance is in status `Active` (not `Creating`) before you go to **Analytics Home Page**.
+   > Make sure your Oracle Analytics Cloud instance is in status `Active` (not `Creating`) before you go to the **Analytics Home Page**.
    >
-   > Be patient, Analytics Cloud sometimes can take few more minutes to provision.
+   > Please be patient, Analytics Cloud can sometimes take a few more minutes to provision.

     ![Cloud Analytics URL](images/select-oac-instance.png)